Two stories from two parts of the country

-I normally write an article for (Sumter News Sun’s sister publication Triangle News Leader) celebrating this week in our American history; however, history is nothing if not personal.
+I normally write an article celebrating this week in our American history; however, history is nothing if not personal.
 As a Daughter of the American Revolution, I take great pride in the sacrifices my patriot ancestors made so that I could enjoy life, liberty and the pursuit of happiness.
 On Sept.
 11, 2001, that freedom was attacked.

 Sept.
 11, 2001, was an average Tuesday morning.
 I was working for a telecommunications company and had a meeting scheduled to go over a customer’s plans for expansion.
 On the way, I stopped at a local grocery to pick up snacks for the meeting.
 Behind the check-out counter a small television was broadcasting the events happening in New York.
 The clerk and I watched live coverage of what was initially reported as a small private plane crashing into the World Trade Center.
 When I got back in my car, every radio station was covering the event.